hack2skill/goc-april/README.md

 ***

-Step5: Attend the AMA Session
+Step5: Attend the Inaugurations Session

 Step6: Be active in our discord server